Skip to content

 Overview

 The API is a standard REST API that communicates using JSON.
-You interact with it by sending HTTP requests (GET, POST, DELETE) to specific URLs.
+You interact with it by sending HTTP requests (GET, POST, PUT, DELETE) to specific URLs.

 Base URL: https://cloud-pilot.lidarvisor.com/api